 I was really struggling with the question of “why”.
 Really struggling, and I had been ever since I had come back from Rwanda.

 In order to be the church, we need to get out of the church to be the hands and feet of Jesus.

-I titled this post “The Day My Dad Asked Me To Get Out Of The Church”, not because my dad or my heavenly Father asked me to leave the church, but because what I realized is that in order to be the church, we need to get out of the church to be the hands and feet of Jesus.
+I titled this post “The Day My Dad Asked Me To Get Out Of The Church”.
+It’s not because my dad or my heavenly Father asked me to leave the church.
+But because what I realized is that in order to be the church, we need to get out of the church to be the hands and feet of Jesus.

-I always knew this, but I guess it just hit me in a new way with the different levels of brokenness I had seen in such a short amount of time.
+I always knew this.
+I guess it just hit me seeing the different levels of brokenness in such a short amount of time.

-And then there are the people who we view like I viewed the broken shell, and sea robin.
+And then there are the people who we view like I viewed the broken shell and sea robin.
 Things that you don’t want to go near.
 But really Jesus asks us to step out of our comfort zones, to bring His life to the world.
-He knows the world is broken, He knows what’s behind the closed doors, and He wants us to engage the broken world in a way that shows of His great love.
+He knows the world is broken, and what’s behind the closed doors.
+However, He wants us to engage the broken world in a way that shows His great love.

 How do you do that?
-By stop making the excuses I began to make when my dad asked me to go visit my old friend.
-By doing what your good Father asks.
-By going and being salt and light everywhere you go, and going where others don’t want to go.
-By loving the unlovable, and touching the untouchable.
+By stop making the excuses I began to make, and doing what your good Father asks.
+By going and being salt and light everywhere you go and going where others don’t want to go, and loving the unlovable, and touching the untouchable.

 So beautiful one go, be the church.
-Because He will never ask you to stay in the safety boat, but He will give you everything you need to go where He leads.
+He will never ask you to stay in the safety boat.
+But He will give you everything you need to go where He leads.